aristath/inserter/readme.txt

 To see the available data, you can add this line in your template and then check the console when your site loads:
 `<# console.log( data ); #>`

+You can read more about how to use the plugin on [https://aristath.github.io/wordpress/introducing-wordpress-inserter-plugin](https://aristath.github.io/wordpress/introducing-wordpress-inserter-plugin).

 == Installation ==

 Simply install as a normal WordPress plugin and activate.